RiskWithTaylor/RiskWithTaylor/README.md

 ---

-**Quote of the Month**
+**Quote of the Quarter**
-> "When you model risk with purpose, you do more than calculate—you create impact."
+> "Every line of code, every model- a step towards mastery."

 <!--